-- National Planning Policy Framework paragraph 192 - National Planning Practice Guidance Noise section
+- National Planning Policy Framework Section 15.
+Conserving and enhancing the natural environment - National Planning Practice Guidance Noise section

-32. Waste Audit
+34. Waste Audit

 - Applications for major development as defined in article 2 of the Town and Country Planning (Development Management Procedure (England) Order 2015; - The provision of dwellinghouses where - (i) the number of dwellinghouses to be provided is 10 or more; or - (ii) the development is to be carried out on a site having an area of 0.5 hectares or more - The provision of a building or buildings where the floor space to be created by the development is 1,000 square metres or more; - Development carried out on a site having an area of 1 hectare or more (excluding minerals, mining or waste development applications) - The winning and working of minerals or the use of land for mineral-working deposits - Waste development